trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

 a.c.353r.dfinish
 ```

 It's a long list of passes!
-Let's have a look at the first `266r.expand`:
+Let's look at the first `266r.expand`:

 ```
 $ cat a.c.266r.expand